 If ordinance requirements are not met, the City will issue a written warning for the first violation.
 If updated information is not provided within 30 days of the issuance of the initial warning, a fine of $1,000 will be imposed.
 Each year of non-compliance will be considered as a separate violation.

 Are Multifamily properties covered by this ordinance?

 Multifamily properties are covered by the ordinance, but Georgia Power is not yet providing data aggregation services to building owners.
 If a multifamily property does not use a master meter to track electricity consumption, it qualifies for a benchmarking exemption; please check the ABID Lookup system to see that a building’s “Needs to Comply” status is “Exempt until data aggregation”.
-For any concerns, contact the Mayor’s Office of Sustainability at email@example.com to make sure a building status is appropriately recorded.
+For any concerns, contact the Mayor’s Office of Resilience at firstname.lastname@example.org to make sure a building status is appropriately recorded.

 Which property uses should I select to represent my building?

 Portfolio Manager has approximately 80 different property use categories.
 You should accurately represent all uses that are found within your building.
 A list of definitions is available at: http://www.energystar.gov/buildings/sites/default/uploads/tools/PropertyUseDetailsandDefinition.pdf

 How is parking reported?
 How do I report standalone parking garages?